daithioc95/MS1/README.md

 ##### Home
 The user is greeted with a simple image which I found on pxhere.com.
 I choose this as the yellow glow from the wood matches the teal and the map feature image to appear later.
-Additionally, the laptop, phone, books etc. represent convey a design/service use case for the website.
+Additionally, the laptop, phone, books featured in the image convey a design/service use case for the website.

 ##### About
 The About section consists of "Who am I?" and "Skills" subsections.